Missouri State University,

 Board Member, 1996-2004

-As former Counsel and Risk Manager for one of the Midwest's largest teaching hospitals, where she was responsible for litigation and risk management, Suzanne has deep experience in the health care industry and uses her network to serve clients.
-For example, when two law firms told a client no expert could be found to support their case, the client switched firms and Suzanne, part of a team hired just before trial, was able to retain a local expert from a well respected teaching institution.
+As the former Counsel and Risk Manager for one of the Midwest's largest teaching hospitals, where she was responsible for litigation, Suzanne has deep experience in the health care industry and uses her network to serve clients.
+For example, after a catastrophic trucking accident, two law firms told a client no expert could be found, but Suzanne, part of a team hired just before trial, was able to retain a local expert.
 The case settled on the courthouse steps for a favorable amount.
+Suzanne was instrumental in developing the "express regret when appropriate" strategy for the healthcare system, which 20 years later was recognized in the NY Times as a "new trend" in healthcare.

-With her husband, John Galvin, Suzanne has served for two decades as a chaplain certified in disaster response counseling.
+With her husband, John Galvin, Suzanne has served as a chaplain certified in disaster response counseling.
 Suzanne and John have traveled around the U.S. and the world providing counseling to people affected by natural disasters, terrorism and political unrest, including Yazidi women and children who were former captives of ISIS.
-The couple also founded a nonprofit, New Commandment Ministries, that helps at-risk children in the U.S. and Nairobi, Ukraine, and Haiti with projects that provide education, medical care, vocational training, and fresh water.
+The couple also founded a nonprofit, New Commandment Ministries, that helps at-risk children in the U.S. and Nairobi, Ukraine, and Haiti with projects that provide education, medical care, vocational training, and freshwater.

 Representing a national retailer in opioid litigation proceedings.